pdevharsthakur/Data-Structure-Traversal/README.md

 ## 📝 Input Files

 The application accepts JSON files as input with specific formats for each data structure.
+Example input files are located in the `input/` directory.

 <details open>
 <summary><b>🔗 Graph Input Format</b></summary>